Earn Your Biomedical Engineering PhD at Duke

-Join a thriving, interdisciplinary research community offering unique opportunities in translational research
+As a part of Duke BME's PhD program, you'll join a thriving, interdisciplinary research community with unique opportunities in translational research

 The Duke BME Difference